majortomate/gifOs/README.md

 ## GifOs

-GifOs is an small app for you to find gifs and also be able to create your own.
+GifOs is an small app for you to find gifs and also be able to create your own ones.

 ## Techs Used